Candy Stripe Nurses: Production

 Director Allan Holleb had recently graduated from UCLA.
 Julie Corman gave him the job on this film after being impressed by a short film he had made, Heavenly Star.
 Holleb later said "I found out they had taken a poll at a local high school.
-They sent someone out with a list of 30 or so titles and Candy Stripe Nurses got the most votes...
-They wanted a little social consciousness, a little romance, a little comedy and a little sex.
+They sent someone out with a list of 30 or so titles and Candy Stripe Nurses got the most votes...They wanted a little social consciousness, a little romance, a little comedy and a little sex.
 Another requirement was they wanted a sex clinic.
 I don't know why!"

-Barbara Peeters was second unit director.

-The lead role when to Candice Rialson.
+The lead role went to Candice Rialson.
 "Candice just stood out," recalled Julie Corman.
 "It wasn't like we were down to the wire and needed someone at the last minute.
 We really wanted her from the beginning."

+One of the leads is credited as "Maria Rojo" and is commonly assumed to be the famous Mexican actress of the same name.
+However this is reportedly not true and it is a different actress.

 A small role was given to Sally Kirkland who Holleb says was a friend of Julie Corman's who also worked on casting.

 The movie downplayed the political element that featured in earlier nurses films in favour of humour, although it was still there.

 Shooting

 The film was shot at a hospital in Burbank.
 Holleb says Julie Corman gave the board of directors an expurgated copy of the script under the title of Angels of Mercy to get permission.

+Barbara Peeters was second unit director.
+According to Corman biographer Beverly Gray, it was Peeters who shot the sex scene in the gym involving Robin Mattson.

-Holleb says the hospital was at 95% capacity during the shoot meaning there were frequent clashes between staff and crew.
+Holleb says the hospital was at 95% capacity during the shoot, leading to frequent clashes between staff and crew.
 He says while shooting a scene in a linen closet with a topless Candice Rialson, someone from the linen service came in and saw her.
 Then an un-expurgated copy of the script was found and the unit was kicked out of the hospital.
 They had to move to another location, a former clinic, which did not match the original hospital.
 Holleb got the art director to put up a sign saying "this way to the new west wing" to justify the completely new look.